Plan for Tomorrow | Rebuilding your emergency fund

 Rebuilding your emergency fund

-When a natural disaster or global pandemic hits, we are reminded of how unpredictable life can be.
-If we do not have a financial backup plan to help carry us through, moving forward can be challenging.
+When an unexpected event or emergency happens, we are sometimes reminded of how unpredictable life can be, and without a financial backup plan to help carry us through, moving forward can be challenging.
 Even when house or car repairs arise, having an emergency fund to fall back on can make things much easier.
 So what happens when you’ve tapped into this cash reserve following an event and now you need to rebuild it?
 Where do you start?
-Here are some tips for emergency fund planning for this important financial safety net.
+Here are some tips for reestablishing this important financial safety net.

-An emergency fund is a cash reserve that is set aside for financial emergencies or unexpected expenses such as house or car repairs, or any other event that requires money, not in your day-to-day budget.
-Your emergency fund should generally be separate from your savings account since a savings account sets aside money for a particular goal, while the purpose of an emergency fund is to help cover unexpected costs for a short period.
-How much money to put into an emergency fund depends upon your situation and monthly expenses, but a general rule recommends that a single person should consider having enough money to cover three months of expenses, while a family with dependents should aim for six months.
+An emergency fund is a cash reserve that can be set aside for financial emergencies or unexpected expenses such as medical bills, house or car repairs, or any other event that requires money that’s not in a day-to-day budget.
+An emergency fund should generally be separate from a savings account since a savings account generally sets aside money for a particular goal, while the purpose of an emergency fund is to help cover unexpected costs for a short period.

-Returning your emergency fund to its original balance may take some time, so don’t be discouraged.
-Consider building a baby emergency fund or starter emergency fund.
-This account contains a smaller amount of money than a full emergency fund and should be based on your expenses, not your monthly income.
-This type of fallback fund is meant to generally cover one month’s worth of your essential expenses and can offer a great way to start an emergency fund from scratch or build back up a depleted one.
-Proper budgeting and reduced spending is the ticket to getting this fund going and allows you to start building your balance up.
+Returning an emergency fund to its original balance may take some time, so it’s important not to get discouraged.
+Consider building a small emergency fund or starter emergency fund that is generally meant to cover one month’s worth of essential expenses.
+This account contains a smaller amount of money than a full emergency fund and is typically based on expenses, not monthly income.
+This type of fallback fund can be a great way to start an emergency fund or rebuild a depleted one.
+Following a budget and reducing spending can help get this fund rolling and build the balance up.

-If you exhaust your emergency fund, you may find your spending reflects your current financial state.
-You can start by building a whole new budget.
-Similar to building a regular budget, your emergency budget will be based on your income and expenses while cutting out any spending categories that aren't necessary.
-In other words, you can try and create a much stricter budget that helps keep your expenses down to essentials.
+If an emergency fund is exhausted, spending habits should be revised to reflect your current financial state.
+It may make sense to build a whole new budget.
+Similar to building a regular budget, an emergency budget should be based on income and expenses while cutting out any spending categories that aren't necessary.
+In other words, creating a much stricter budget can help keep expenses down to essentials.

 Suspending non-essential money goals

 Before the emergency fund was utilized, you may have been tackling debt by paying off credit cards or school loans.
-In this situation, you could go back to making the minimum payments on what you owe until you have your starter emergency fund back to a comfortable amount.
+In this situation, it may make sense to pay the minimum amounts on what is owed until the starter emergency fund has returned to a comfortable balance.

 Eliminating non-essential expenses

-To help put extra money toward your emergency fund, you can take stock of subscriptions, streaming memberships, and apps that you can do without.
-You could also cut back on eating out, unnecessary clothes shopping, entertainment, or travel plans for a while.
+To free up extra money to put toward an emergency fund, take stock of subscriptions, streaming memberships, and apps that you can do without.
+Cutting back on travel costs, dining out, unnecessary online shopping and entertainment can also provide more income to put toward the emergency reserve.

 Cutting automotive costs

-The average person spends thousands of dollars in transportation costs.
-Selling your vehicle may be an option and then using alternate transportation that could help cut your household expenses by removing costs associated with owning a vehicle.
+Transportation is often a large part of a household budget.
+The average person spends over $800 per month on transportation costs.
+If it’s possible, selling a vehicle and using alternate transportation could help cut household expenses by removing costs associated with owning a vehicle.

 Reducing the utility bill

 Cutting back on electricity and home heating and cooling bills can make a big impact when trying to save money and rebuild your emergency fund.
-To help lower the utility bills you could:
+To help lower the utility bills you may consider:

 • Use less air conditioning